enamourous/tp/docs/UserGuide.md

 ---

-## 🪙 Typical Treasurer Workflow using Treasura
+## 🪙 Tutorial: Typical Treasurer Workflow using Treasura

 Let’s walk through a day in the life of a CCA treasurer, Alex, as he uses **Treasura** to manage member and payment records for his CCA — *NUS Music Ensemble* — at the start of a new Academic Year.